FutureShockco/meeray/docs/transaction-types.md

 ## Token Identifier System

-**Important**: All tokens in the Echelon ecosystem use a secure identifier format: `symbol@issuer`
+**Important**: All tokens in the Echelon ecosystem use a simplified identifier format: `symbol`

 **Examples**:
-- Native tokens: `ECH@echelon-node1`, `STEEM@echelon-node1`, `SBD@echelon-node1`
+- Native tokens: `ECH`, `STEEM`, `SBD`
-- Custom tokens: `MYTOKEN@alice`, `GAMETOKEN@project-team`
+- Custom tokens: `MYTOKEN`, `GAMETOKEN`

 **Security Benefits**:
-- **Prevents confusion**: Multiple tokens can have the same symbol but different issuers
+- **Unique symbols**: Each token symbol is globally unique across the ecosystem
+- **Simplified usage**: No need to track or specify issuers
-- **Authorization control**: Only the issuer can perform certain operations on their tokens
+- **Authorization control**: Only the token creator can perform certain operations on their tokens
 - **Automatic verification**: System validates that transaction senders have proper permissions

 **Usage in Transactions**:
-- Market pairs: Specify both tokens with full identifiers
+- Market pairs: Specify both tokens by symbol only
-- Trading: Reference exact tokens being exchanged
+- Trading: Reference tokens by their unique symbols
-- Transfers: Ensure you're sending the correct token variant
+- Transfers: Simple symbol-based transfers

 ## 1. NFT Transactions